Vitrpure/Glua-Stuff/README.md

-# GLua Stuff
+# GLua Creations
-Here I have made this for people that don't feel like making the jobs, shipments, categories themselves you are free to take anything here.
-If there are any issues just make one to this repo and I will try to fix it or you can request a certain job or something.
+We made this for the people who dont know what jobs to add or just plain out dont feel like doing it!
+Feel free to take what you need!
+If you would like to request a special job or weapon dm us on discord Located at the bottom of the page!

 # How to install